swaroopg92/penpa-edit/README.md

 	* White / circle: White circle drag input and black circle
 	* Shakashaka: Pull the triangle to input, left click for dot
 * Loop:
-	* Line or x: Line and auxiliary x (Castle wall) - Right Click for cross and Left Click for Line
+	* Line or x: Line and auxiliary x (Castle wall) - Right Click for cross and Left Click for Line.
+Right click and drag for multiple crosses in one go.
 	* Line or OX: Line and 〇× in square (Country road)
 	* Edge x: Edge and auxiliary cross marks (x) on edges.
-(Right click for x)
+Right click for x.
+Right click and drag for multiple crosses in one go.
 	* Edge IO: Edge, auxiliary x, and inside/outside painted yellow and green.
 (Slitherlink, Cave) - Right Click for cross and Left Click for Line
 	* Yajilin: Left mouse click - Black square, Left mouse click drag - green line, Right click - dot in center, cross (x) on edges
 	* Hashi: Draw the line again to make a double line